 In 1995 Mike began a 24-year career at The American Legion National Headquarters in Indianapolis, Indiana serving as an Assistant Director and Deputy Director of Youth Programs.
 He oversaw the Legion’s constitutional speech contest, its involvement with Scouting, and an air rifle marksmanship and gun safety program.
 From 2010 until his retirement at the end of 2017, Mike managed the American Legion Boys State and Boys Nation programs and American Legion Baseball.
 Throughout his 24 years he also managed the Legion’s flag education programs, where he was recognized as the Legion’s “flag guru” answering numerous questions on how to properly display and honor the United States flag.

 Buss was the 2020 recipient of the SJA’s Best On-Line Personal Narrative, “Time To Take Up Correspondence Chess?”

 Mike stays busy during his retired days.
 He is a long serving lector and minister of Holy Communion for St Monica Catholic Church.
 He also works part-time as a patient transportation driver for a major cataract surgery center in Indianapolis.

-Mike and his wife of 41 years, Marie, are the proud parents of four children, sixteen grandchildren and seven great grandchildren.
+Mike and his wife of 43 years, Marie, are the proud parents of four children, sixteen grandchildren and nine great grandchildren.